 - Learn about DOM manipulation, debugging network requests, setting breakpoints on events, jumping through sources, searching for code in your website assets, throttling network speed, and more.

-This is required because when you learn git, you can push to github.
-When you are able to push to github, you can integrate with many services like GitHub pages, Vercel, Netlify, etc. to create a live preview of your website/project.
-This live preview then can be shared with your friends, family and even added on your resumes.
+This is required because when you learn git, you can push to GitHub.
+When you are able to push to GitHub, you can integrate with many services like GitHub pages, Vercel, Netlify, etc. to create a live preview of your website/project.
+This live preview then can be shared with your friends, and family and even added to your resumes.

 Some important points:

-- Git can get complex super quick.
+- Git can get complex super quickly.
 Do not get confused with a lot of git commands.
-As a solo developer, you'll hardly need anything beyond 5-7 commonly used commands.
+As a solo developer, you’ll hardly need anything beyond 5-7 commonly used commands.

-- While point 1 is true, you should still understand the overall architecture of how git works, what branches are, what does one mean by remote repositories, etc. This is again, a solid framework of understanding that you should have.
+- While point 1 is true, you should still understand the overall architecture of how git works, what branches are, what one means by remote repositories, etc. This is again, a solid framework of understanding that you should have.

 Some important points:

 - Therefore, do not stress a lot about what package manager you should learn.
-Learn any one (like yarn), and you can automatically switch to another if your project requires.
+Learn anyone (like yarn), and you can automatically switch to another if your project requires it.

 I worked with Angular.js in the past (2015 time), switched to Angular 2 – didn’t like it much, and then made the switch to React.
 Since then, I’ve been using React myself for almost any medium+ complexity frontend project.